-To send flowers in memory of Mona L. Brown (Messersmith), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Mona L. Brown (Messersmith), please visit our Heartfelt Sympathies Store.

 BOUCKVILLE: Mona L. Brown, 93, long time resident of the Pine Woods area, passed away Tuesday, January 1, 2019 after a prolonged stay at the Crouse Community Center in Morrisville.